 In recent years, as a result of thermal expansion and glacier melt, the global average sea level has been rising at about 3 millimeters (1/8 inch) per year during the past 20 years, threatening inundation of areas with low elevation.
 For example, Bangladesh, one of the world’s most impoverished nations, is projected to lose 17.5% of its land if sea level rises about 1 meter (39 inches), displacing millions of people.
 Several islands in the South Pacific and Indian oceans may disappear entirely.

-At present, the United States emits about 18% of the world’s GHGs, behind only China, which accounts for approximately one-quarter of total global emissions.
-Assuming diminished reliance on coal for electricity, America’s CO2 emissions are projected to rise only slightly during the next 25 years, from about 5.4 billion metric tons in 2014 to 5.6 billion metric tons in 2040, assuming no changes to the control of carbon emissions.
+At present, the United States emits about 16% of the world’s GHGs, behind only China, which accounts for approximately one-quarter of total global emissions.
+Assuming diminished reliance on coal for electricity, America’s CO2 emissions are projected to decrease slightly during the next 25 years, from about 5.3 billion metric tons in 2015 to 5.0 billion metric tons in 2040, assuming no changes to the control of carbon emissions.
 However, such controls could take place if the United States adopts some form of a “cap and trade” system or a carbon tax to control CO2 emissions in the United States.

 Of course, climate change is not just a national concern.
 All countries share the same atmosphere.
 Worldwide, CO2 emissions are projected to increase substantially, primarily as a result of increased development in China and India.
 Therefore, future global decisions about whether and how to limit GHG emissions will affect us all.